CJCombrink/SpellChecker-Plugin/README.md

 - **Give Suggestions Widget** will give the user the option to replace all occurrences of a mistake in the current file with the specified word.

 <h2>5.
 Pre-Build Plugins</h2>
 I have created a release for the Plugin.
-The release is listed at version 0.2.0 and can be obtained from the "Releases" page.
-Read the README.txt file associated with the release for information on how to install the plugin into a Release version of Qt Creator (Currently 3.3.0).
+The latest release can be obtained from the "Releases" page.
+Read the README.txt file associated with the release for information on how to install the plugin into the relevant Release version of Qt Creator.

+Although I try to create binaries for the latest version of QtCreator, there is a bit of a delay from when a new version of QtCreator is released and a new version of the plugin is released.

 <h2>6.
 Settings</h2>
 The following settings are available to the plugin